 SESSION DESCRIPTION

-CORE TRAINING: Table Game Protection
+CORE TRAINING: Table Games Protection

-Want to know the secret of making yourself a lesser target for cheats, thieves and advantage players?
-Quite frankly it’s easy – good management.
-This CORE class is a 3-hour summary from a veteran surveillance professional’s perspective of the most common ways people have cheated, stolen from and beat casino table games over the past twenty years and the methods learned to better safeguard our games.
+Want to know the secret of making your casino a lesser target for cheats, thieves and advantage players?
+Simple – good management.
+This CORE class is a 3-hour summary from a veteran surveillance professional’s perspective of the most common ways people have cheated, stolen from and beat casino table games over the past 25 years and methods he has learned to better safeguard table games.
+You’ll see videos of common cheating methods as well as multi-million dollar scams.
 Spoiler alert: Willy believes prevention is better than cure.
+It’s also cheaper.
+(Translation Services Available)

 CORE TRAINING: Surveillance Management

 A knowledgeable surveillance professional with strong leadership skills and the ability to manage an efficient high-performance department is an asset to any casino organization.
 But how does one become a good Surveillance Director?
-How do you set up a surveillance operation that casino executives can not only rely on but brag about?
+How do you set up a surveillance operation that casino executives cannot only rely on but brag about?
+This class is taught by 38- year casino surveillance veteran Willy Allison who breaks down his “Four Pillars of Surveillance”: People, Operations, Communication and Information.

 BOLO 25 – Scams in the News